 Many of the world's most popular artists specialize in R&B, or at least include it in their offerings, considering that a large section of the global music audience enjoys it.
 Think Chris Brown, Khalid, Normani, Mariah Carey, Mary J. Blige, Bruno Mars, just to name a few.

-It also follows that there are many songwriters who create songs in the genre.
+It also follows that there are many songwriters who focus on writing R&B songs and there are plenty of tutorials on how to structure songs written in the genre.
 It is a good move for any songwriter to write R&B songs since there are a lot of artists you can pitch your songs to, if that is the case for you.
 In addition, there are many opportunities to have R&B songs placed in movies, TV shows, and other productions.

 A little back story on R&B

-The genre R&B began life as a Jazz and Blues-influenced style of music created by the African American community in the 1930s.
+The R&B genre began life as a Jazz and Blues-influenced style of music created by the African American community in the 1930s.
 By the late 1940s, its growing popularity resulted in the Billboard Magazine coining the term Rhythm and Blues.
-The rhythm portion of the name spoke to the four-beat framework used in the composition, which encouraged dancing, while the blues part referred to the sad (blue) tone of the lyrics and melodies which dominated most of the songs created in the genre.
+The rhythm portion of the name spoke to the four-beat framework used in the composition, which encouraged dancing, while the blues part referred to the sad (blue) tone of the lyrics and melodies which dominated most of the songs created in the genre back then.

 R&B became the sound of many American black youth growing up in the 1950s, 60s, and 70s, and was commonly played and performed in clubs and bars at the time.
 Labels such as Motown Records started an R&B onslaught on the music industry, rolling out hits after hits and producing numerous stars in the process.
 Artists such as Marvin Gaye, Aretha Franklin, Ray Charles, and Diana Ross, among many others, helped to define the era and refine the sound.

-As newer artists, including the pioneering Michael jackson, added their own spin to the genre, R&B expanded with elements of other popular music.
+As newer artists, including pioneers such as Michael Jackson, added their own spin to the genre, R&B expanded with elements of other popular music.
 Today, R&B has evolved to include the sounds of soul, funk, pop, rock, gospel, and hip-hop music.

 Writing R&B songs